funlessdev/fl-website/content/docs/architecture/overview/index.md

 [^2]: FunLess does not currently support multi-tenancy, therefore the database only contains information about functions and modules.
 User information will be handled generally in the same way.

 [^3]: For simplicity, the distinction between storing the code as-is and cache the pre-compiled code is not shown in the diagram.
 In case the pre-compiled code is not found, but the "raw" code is already in storage, the Worker simply performs the pre-compilation step and caches the result, without talking to the Core.
 The "raw" code is never used for function invocation, only the pre-compiled version is.

+[^4]: A more thorough guide on how to configure the network and deploy FunLess without an orchestrator can be found [here](../../getting-started/bare-metal).